AndyBlightLeeds/r2-2wr-simulation/hardware/README.md

 | UOT | White |
 | UnR | Green |

-You will also need a link to connect pins `IO0` and `GND` during programming.
+You will also need a wire link to connect pins `IO0` and `GND` during programming, and remove the link for it to boot normally after programming.

 ## Initial setup and testing of the ESP32-CAM

 Use the docker in this directory as the ESP32 tools need Python 2 and specific versions of python libraries.

-1. Make sure you have the ESP32 connected using a USB serial lead and it appears on your host PC as `/dev/ttyUSB0`.
+1. __Make sure you have the ESP32 connected using a USB serial lead and it appears on your host PC as `/dev/ttyUSB0`.
+The docker will not start if this is not plugged in.__
 2. Start Arduino docker using `docker/start.sh`.
 3. Start Arduino IDE using `docker/arduino.sh`.
 4. First time only!
 [Set up the Arduino IDE to use the  ESP32](https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-mac-and-linux-instructions/) that boils down to